revenate/actionate/README.md

   See every step in a job along with its status, making it easy to track progress and identify issues.

 - __Logs__\
-  View all logs for a run, complete with collapsible log groups, color-coded notices, warnings, and errors, and automatic link detection so you can open referenced URLs in your browser with a single click.
-Right-click any line to copy its text, copy a direct link (perfect for sharing with teammates), or open it in the browser.
+  View all logs for a run, complete with collapsible log groups and color-coded notices, warnings, and errors.
+Automatic link detection turns external URLs and project file references into clickable links, letting you open them in your browser or jump straight to the file in your IDE.
+Right-click any line to copy its text, copy a shareable link, or open it in the browser.

 - __Run Attempts__\
   View all attempts for a run, making it simple to compare multiple executions and track changes over time.